py-pdf/pypdf/docs/user/merging-pdfs.md

 `writer.append(reader,"page 1 and 10",[0,9]) #append first and 10th page from reader and create an outline)`

-during the merging, the relevant named destination will also imported.
+During the merging, the relevant named destination will also imported.

-if you want to insert pages in the middle of the destination, use merge (which provides (insert) position)
+If you want to insert pages in the middle of the destination, use merge (which provides (insert) position)

+You can now insert the same page multiple times.
+You can also insert the same page many time at once with a list:

+eg:
+`writer.append(reader,[0,1,0,2,0])`
+will insert the pages (1), (2), with page (0) before, in the middle and after

 ## add_page / insert_page
 It is recommended to use `append` or `merge` instead